 Obi-Wan Kenobi series directors, writers, and episode count

-Deborah Chow, who directed two episodes of The Mandalorian, will be helming the entire series.
-The series will be written by Joby Harold, who can count King Arthur: Legend of the Sword and Army of the Dead among his writing credits.
+Deborah Chow, who directed two episodes of The Mandalorian, has helmed the entire series.
+Episodes have been written by Joby Harold, who can count King Arthur: Legend of the Sword and Army of the Dead among his writing credits.

-Unlike The Mandalorian’s 10-episode seasons, the Obi-Wan series episode count is slightly shorter.
+Unlike The Mandalorian’s 8-episode seasons, the Obi-Wan series episode count is slightly shorter.
 McGregor told Men’s Journal that we’re getting six one-hour episodes.
 Hello there, indeed.

 For more from a galaxy far, far away, here are all the upcoming Star Wars movies you need to know about.